 From career breakthroughs to professional milestones, explore how John Madden made an impact.

-John Madden was a highly successful American football coach and commentator.
-As head coach of the Oakland Raiders from 1969-1978, he achieved a remarkable record, never experiencing a losing season and boasting the highest winning percentage among NFL coaches with at least 100 games coached.
-He led the Raiders to eight playoff appearances, seven division titles, and a Super Bowl XI victory.
-Madden holds the record for the most wins as head coach in Raiders history with 103 wins.
-He is widely regarded as one of the greatest coaches in NFL history.
+John Madden was a highly successful NFL coach and commentator.
+As head coach of the Oakland Raiders from 1969 to 1978, he achieved remarkable success, including a Super Bowl XI victory.
+Madden never had a losing season and holds the highest winning percentage among NFL coaches with over 100 games coached, solidifying his reputation as one of the greatest coaches ever.
+He later became a well-known and respected football commentator.

 In 1954, John Madden played one season at the College of San Mateo before receiving a football scholarship to the University of Oregon.